a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a windows.
 Verify that File > New Folder..., File > Close Window, File > Close All, and everything in the View menu are enabled.
 * Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled.
 Add a shortcut.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled.

 * Launch DeskTop.
+Create a shortcut, "menu and list" / "at boot".
+Create a second shortcut, "menu and list", "at first use".
+Create a third shortcut, "menu and list", "never".
+Delete the first shortcut.
+Verify that the remaining shortcuts are "at first use" and "never".
+* Launch DeskTop.
+Create a shortcut, "list only" / "at boot".
+Create a second shortcut, "list only", "at first use".
+Create a third shortcut, "list only", "never".
+Delete the first shortcut.
+Verify that the remaining shortcuts are "at first use" and "never".

+* Launch DeskTop.
 Open 3 windows.
 Close the top one.
 Verify that the repaint is correct.
 * Launch DeskTop.
 Close all windows.
 Press an arrow key multiple times.
 Verify that only one volume icon is highlighted at a time.